Hydros01/Hydros01/README.md

 **Release date**: 2022-??-??
 <br>
 <br>
-Developed by `Hydros01`, the client is extremely advanced and has many configurable options.
+Developed by Hydro, the client is extremely advanced and has many configurable options.
 <br>
 The client is currently private, and may be released to public in the future.
 <br>